-I had radiation treatment back in early June and my thyroid finally changed to hypo and started to die towards the end of October.
+I had RAI treatment back in early June and my thyroid finally changed to hypo and started to die towards the end of October.
 I was originally told that it would take 4 to 6 weeks to see results.
 That’s a much longer wait than 6 weeks.

 As a result of officially being hypothyroidism now, I have now started taking Levothyroxine on a once-daily schedule.

 It’s important to understand that Levothyroxine takes 4-6 weeks to build up in your system and do its job, which is why you should have your levels checked again after that period of time.
 My endocrinologist asked that I have my blood tested after 4 weeks and see her the following week.
 She explained that until we found the correct dosage for my body, we would be seeing each other every 4 to 6 weeks to get my blood tested and see how I’m doing.

 So keep in mind that your body needs to get used to this sudden hormone replacement.
 You should give it a least a few days to settle down before asking for a dosage adjustment.

 My prescription was quite precise to take the pill in the morning and wait 30 minutes before eating and to wait 4 hours in the case of iron or calcium.